CaptnSisko/CHARM/notebooks/martin/README.md

             - This is what's referred to as a [ground loop](https://help.campbellsci.com/CR1000X/Content/shared/Maintain/Troubleshooting/ground-loops.htm#:~:text=A%20ground%20loop%20is%20a,potential%20point%20of%20the%20circuit.).
 This is an issue to be considered with our USB design, as with the resistor in place PCB ground is connected to both our local battery 0V, as well as the ground of the master charging device.
 If shielding is connected to ground in both devices, we have a ground loop.
-            - The article above recommends leacing the shielding grounded only on one end of the cable
+            - The article above recommends leaving the shielding grounded only on one end of the cable
         - In an ideal world, the host should provide the shielding connection to ground, but online discussions serve to prove that we do not live in an ideal world
     - Based this [discussion](https://electronics.stackexchange.com/questions/4515/how-to-connect-usb-connector-shield), manufacturers